orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 *Tread carefully, confusion abound*

----
----

-A programming language centered around several key thoughts, namely:

-Summarized:

 **TODO**
-- Types, Grammars, Pattern-matching
-	- Implement Backus-Naur Form, implement WASM, implement regex.
-	- Conditional Types/Dependent types
-- Functions
-	- Programs
-- Control-flow & programs
-- Graphs
-	- graph rewriting functions
-- Runtime/Traversal

-- Version Control
-	- General notion of merges cross the "OS", if highly customized, more chance of having to merge stuff.
-What stuff can be partially merged, what stuff cancels the "whole" update?
-- History/causal graph and other mapping like a branchial graph
-	- Can have a history, but no current value
-- Theorem Proving System
-- Analyses and injection of existing binaries/programming languages.
 - `ray` CLI
 - IntelliJ & VS Code extension (Can we use a popup window/context on the side to have interactive graphs?)